tdoan5/ML5800/README.md

 ![screenshot](https://github.com/tdoan5/ML5800/blob/master/ssh_jpn.png)

+with

-with `port`: the port number you see when opening the notebook app on Erdos on part `2`
+`port`        : the port number you see when opening the notebook app on Erdos on part `2`

+`your_account`: your username